sindhujasridhar16/Customer-Segmentation/README.md

-# RFM Analysis and Customers Segmentation Using SQL and Tableau
+# RFM Analysis and Customers Segmentation Using SQL

 RFM stands for Recency, Frequency, and Monetary Value.
 It is a method used by businesses to analyze customer behavior and segment customers based on their purchasing patterns.
 Here's a breakdown of each component: